-- 4.1 Monitoring inspections were conducted on 21 and 27 April 2021.
+- 4.1 Monitoring inspections were conducted on 21 and 31 May 2021.
 Three trees TA572, TA326 and TA327 were transplanted to tree compensation area within the Sha Tin Water Treatment Works (STWTW) on 20 June 2016. - 4.2 The condition of TA572 was observed in poor condition due to the damage of two main trunks.
 TA327 was also in poor condition.
 The already dead tree TA326 collapsed due to big hit by the Signal No.10 typhoon Mangkhut on 16 September 2018.
-Tree guying cables have been installed to provide external support to the remaining two transplanted trees. - 4.3 All transplanted Lamb of Tartary (Cibotium barometz) have been severely damaged by Typhon Wipha on 30-31 July 2019.
-During the monitoring in December 2020, all are dehydrated without foliage in poor condition; however, 27 nos. new individuals are propagated from previously collected spores since then.
-A new shelter has been set up for these new individuals.
-They are generally in fair condition. - 4.4 The joint site meeting with our ecologist, Project Manager, Contractor and Landscape Contractor on 20 October 2020 revealed that the designated recipient site at STSFWSR was under excessive exposure of direct sunlight, strong winds, far from riparian zone/ moist valley and low in soil moisture.
+Tree guying cables have been installed to provide external support to the remaining two transplanted trees. - 4.3 The joint site meeting with our ecologist, Project Manager, Contractor and Landscape Contractor on 20 October 2020 revealed that the designated recipient site at STSFWSR was under excessive exposure of direct sunlight, strong winds, far from riparian zone/ moist valley and low in soil moisture.
 This was not a favourable microhabitat for Cibotium barometz to be transplanted back.
 Two best portions within this recipient site would be a corner with shading canopy from trees on a man-made feature nearby; as well as understory zone of an existing tree.
-Mitigation measures are proposed in Section 5 to enhance a sustainable survival of Cibotium barometz during the post-transplantation stage. - 4.5 The Hong Kong Eagle's Claw (Artabotrys hongkongensis) was observed dead during inspection on 20 August 2016. - 4.6 Transplantation of the 27 nos. of Cibotium barometz; and compensatory planting of TA326A and the climber Artabotrys hongkongensis have been conducted as detailed in Section 5 during this monitoring month.
+Mitigation measures are proposed in Section 5 to enhance a sustainable survival of Cibotium barometz during the post-transplantation stage. - 4.4 All 27 nos. of Cibotium barometz transplanted from the nursery at Shui Mei Tsuen, Kam Tin are generally in fair condition at their current location at STSFWSR.
+Sign of dehydration was observed as the shelter providing shading has been found collapsed (Photo 1 & 2). - 4.5 The Hong Kong Eagle's Claw (Artabotrys hongkongensis) was observed dead during inspection on 20 August 2016. - 4.6 Transplantation of the 27 nos. of Cibotium barometz; and compensatory planting of TA326A and the climber Artabotrys hongkongensis have been conducted as detailed in Section 5 during this monitoring month.